devRokas/supabase-screenshot-api-starter-kit/README.md

-# Supabase REST API Starter Kit
+# Supabase Screenshot API Starter Kit
 This project will help you create a Screenshot API using Supabase Edge Functions.

 # What is included inside?

 - Skeleton for building a Screenshot API with Puppeteer & Browserless
-- CI/CD template, which handles deployment and database migrations
+- CI/CD template, which handles deployment, database migrations and secrets.

 # How to setup: